CallumJFraser/SimpleFluxTodo/readme.md

 This Todo application is my interpretation of a simple client side flux implementation based on the [FLUX structure and data flow](https://facebook.github.io/flux/docs/overview.html#structure-and-data-flow).

+This application uses the following modules:
+* [Webpack](http://webpack.github.io/) - Combines the JS files in /src folder into one 'bundle' JS file.
+* [Babel](babeljs.io) - Transpiles ES6 JS code into the more compatible ES5 standard.

 Any feedback or improvements please give me a yell.

 Setup